-You owe it to yourself — and those around you — to fit in a little "me-time" maintenance, even on jam-packed days.
-Here's how.
+You owe it to yourself — and those around you — to fit in a little "me-time," even on crazy days.

-Let's banish the idea that prioritizing yourself is somehow indulgent and self-centered when the fact is, the opposite is true: “When you take better care of yourself, you're better able to show up in the world,” explains Katrine van Wyk, Lead Health Coach at THE WELL.
+Let's banish the idea that prioritizing yourself is somehow indulgent and self-centered when the fact is, the opposite is true: “When you take better care of yourself, you're better able to show up in the world,” explains Health Coach Katrine van Wyk.
 “You need to feel your best to do your best.”

 Plus, she points out, caring for yourself now might stave off a more dire situation in the future.
 “People often wait until the blinking red light is on, rather than catching stress and other draining conditions earlier,” says van Wyk.
 “Prevention is a lot more pleasant and successful than treating a problem that's underway.”